Francisco-Castro/ruby-1/README.md

 	• print - method to print out a string without breakline.
 	• p - method to print out a string with details about special characters.
 	• comments - oneline # || multiline [=begin, =end]
+	• Constants are a capitalized variables, they could change but a warning is throw.

 Comments: